 All due respect should be given the Minister For Women, the position should not be outside of Cabinet as it is today.
 Leaders of good standards lead by good example.
 We should never have a Prime Minister that pull’s a woman’s hair.
-Socially, the perpetrators of male violence against women need to loose status amongst their male piers for what is unacceptable and criminal behaviour.
-The conversation needs to change, derogatory remarks usually beget derogatory behaviour, just as violence begets violence and on the story goes.
+Socially, the perpetrators of male violence against women need to lose status amongst their male peers for what is unacceptable and criminal behaviour.
+The conversation needs change, derogatory remarks usually beget derogatory behaviour, just as violence begets violence and on the story goes.

 At what stage do we decide we’re beyond crisis point?
 Is it when more than one in three women has violence enacted upon them as they do today?
-I’ve heard said ‘things have changed’ and ‘it’s not like it used to be’, I don’t buy that, it sounds like defeat with nothing laid to rest.
+I’ve heard said ‘things have changed’ and ‘it’s not like it used to be’ ~ I don’t buy that, it sounds like defeat with nothing laid to rest.

 Women’s Refuge Annual Appeal runs in New Zealand throughout July Please visit their website to donate. - https://womensrefuge.org.nz/

 Since publication Women's Refuge have updated their figures to a call for help every 6 minutes June 30 2015 .....how far the ripple.